-There are one or two work study positions available in the DoC each year based on university funding.
+There may be work study positions available in the DoC each year based on university funding.
 Announcements about these positions are sent out prior to the fall semester if positions are available.
 Students must be eligible through Financial Aid for the Federal Work Study Program.
-These are announced through the Coun-l listserv.
+These are announced through the Coun-I listserv.

-Student Employment on Campus- Workstudy and Non-Workstudy positions
+Student Employment on Campus-Workstudy and Non-Workstudy positions